C Programming

 In your lab repository, create a new file called simple.c.
 This can be done using the File Explorer tab in VS Code, or from the terminal using the nano command (or a text editor of your choice.
 You can also create the file without a text editor using touch - google it for details).
 Inside the simple.c file, copy and paste the code above, then save and close the file.

-The Compilation Process
+Part 1: Exploring The Compilation Process

-The process of taking all the code you have written in C and translating it into binary is called compilation.
-This process is performed by a program called a compiler.
+C is a compiled language, meaning that the code you write must be compiled into a binary executable before it can be executed.
+This compilation process is done by a program known as the compiler.
 In this class, we will use the gcc compiler (short for GNU Compiler Collection).

 Step 1: Pre-processing